 Connecting a Computer to the Scopia XT Series

+Use a computer to share a presentation or other PC content during a call.
 This procedure describes how to connect computers that are equipped with a DVI-out or VGA-out connector.
+Procedure